requireiot/MySoilSensorESP32/README.md

 2. wake time with WiFi on, up to 130 mA x ~1000ms per wakeup every hour, or **0.87 mAh** per day
 4. deep sleep, at ~14 µA or **0.34 mAh** per day
 5. the voltage divider for battery monitoring, bringing the 3.0V or 4.5V battery voltage down to the 2.5V accepted by the ESP32 ADC, at 2x 470 kOhm, or **0.08 mAh** per day

+## Wake time

+As explained above, the time the mdule stays awake each measurement cycle is important for overall power consumption, so I investigated the wake time in some detail.

+I build several of these units, so connected directly to the Wifi access point ( a AVM Fritzbox 7530), and some via a Wifi repeater (a Fritz Repeater 1200ax), over a distance of 3-5m, through a massive outer brick wall ( or maybe through a window).

+On average, the wake time is about **1000 ms** for all units.
+Now and then, maybe once or twice a day, the wake time is much larger, between **2000-3500 ms**.
+This does not occur for all units at the same time, so it can't be due to, say, the Wifi access point switching to a different Wifi channel.
+I have no explanation for this behavior.